 Cabinet Member for Highways and Transport Role Purpose To provide clear political leadership both within and outside the County Council to help advance the County Council's key outcome of everyone in Staffordshire having access to more good jobs and sharing the benefits of economic growth.
 To create effective internal and external relationships with the organisations listed below to help advance the outcome.
 To be accountable for the development and delivery of the strategies listed below and to ensure that those strategies are able to meet the outcomes required by the Council and Cabinet.
 To be accountable for the commissioning/service areas listed below and to ensure that financial and operational performance in those areas meets the requirements of the Strategic Plan, Business Plan and the MTFS.
-To be accountable for the delivery of the key projects/programmes listed below and to ensure that these are delivered on time and budget and meet the requirements of the Strategic Plan, Business Plan, Business Plan and the MTFS.
-Key External Relationships Department for Transport Highways Agency Environment Agency HS2 Ltd Network Rail Flood Alleviation Utility companies Bus operating companies Community Transport Operators District, Town &amp; Parish Councils Amey Staffordshire and Stoke- on-Trent Safer Roads Partnership Key Internal Relationships Director for Economy, Infrastructure and Skills Assistant Director for Highways and the Built County Assistant Director for Connectivity and Sustainability Appropriate Shadow Cabinet Member/s Appropriate scrutiny committee/s Strategic Responsibilities Development and implementation of the Council's Highway Infrastructure Asset Management Plan (HiAMP) Development and implementation of Council's Transport Strategies in conjunction with Cabinet Members for Economy and Skills and the Cabinet Member for Environment, Infrastructure and Climate Change on HS2, Future Mobility, Freight and Active Travel Infrastructure+ governance Road Safety New roads infrastructure Operational Responsibilities Delivery of new highways and transport Infrastructure projects including major schemes such as SWAR Local transport operations including buses, community
+To be accountable for the delivery of the key projects/programmes listed below and to ensure that these are delivered on time and budget and meet the requirements of the Key External Relationships Strategic Plan, Business Plan and to Department for Transport Highways Agency Environment Agency HS2 Ltd Network Rail Flood Alleviation Utility companies Key Internal Relationships Director for Economy, Infrastructure and Skills Assistant Director for Highways and the Built County Assistant Director for Connectivity and Sustainability Appropriate Shadow Cabinet Member/s Appropriate scrutiny committee/s Strategic Responsibilities Development and implementation of the Council's Highway Infrastructure Asset Management Plan (HiAMP) Development and implementation of Council's Transport Strategies in conjunction with Cabinet Members for Economy and Skills and the Cabinet Member for Environment, Infrastructure and Climate Change on HS2, Future Mobility, Freight and Active Travel Infrastructure+ governance Road Safety New roads infrastructure Operational Responsibilities Delivery of new highways and transport Infrastructure projects including major schemes such as SWAR Local transport operations including buses, community